JonahEikenhorst/JonahEikenhorst/README.md

 I am a Computer Science student from the Netherlands 👨‍🎓 Avans University

-- Currently learning everything about Typescript 📚
+- Currently working on Cyber Security & Big Data projects 📚
-- Obviously a real gamer 🎮
+- Typescript > Javascript
+- Svelte 🧡

 **Interested in:**